TYPE Mountain Refuge

 LOCATION South Tyrol, Italy

 DESIGN TEAM Eva Castro, Ulla Hell, Holger Kehne, Peter Pichler, David Preindl, Maya Shopova, Chuan Wang

-With the design of the Schwarzensteinhütte Mountain Hut, we have consciously decided to create a building that appears, at first glance, to be part of the surrounding landscape.
+With the design of the Schwarzensteinhütte Mountain Hut, Plasma Studio has consciously decided to create a building that appears, at first glance, to be part of the surrounding landscape.
 In keeping with nearby residential communities, the volume was turned up slightly to catch southwestern sun, energy, and views of the valley and former refuge hut.

 The new hut stands high, higher than its predecessor, not in an imposing way, but rather as a visually integral part of the local mountain range.
 A rock-based pedestal emerges as a continuation of the natural topography.
 The prefabricated structured is wrapped in a wood shingle skin.
 Weathered over time, the refuge’s facade will disappear into its environment.